MLWhiz/data_science_blogs/yolov5CustomData/README.md

 `python detect.py --weights weights/best.pt`

-You can read more on my blog.
+You can read more on my blog : [Create an End to End Object Detection Pipeline using Yolov5](https://lionbridge.ai/articles/create-an-end-to-end-object-detection-pipeline-using-yolov5/)